 VLT is often presented with several good proposals, so this is a competitive process.
 Reaching a final decision on the farm buyer involves several steps.
 A decision-making team consisting of VLT staff members will reach a consensus on the top-tier proposals, followed by in-person interviews and reference checks for top-tier applicants.
 Additionally, VLT will seek input from an independent advisory committee before reaching a final decision.
 Upon completion of this process a final buyer will be selected.

-If you are interested in making an offer, we will need the following by August 11, 2014:
+If you are interested in making an offer, please provide:

 Please send your offer and related materials to: